ffalor/ffalor-migrate/README.md

 4. Set $server and $ca_server to new values.
 5. Run puppet agent using new settings.
 6. Restore $ssldir and original settings if error occurs.

+This module also provide a Puppet plan to upgrade puppet before migration.
+See `migrate::upgrade_and_migrate` for more information.